 We stayed in a one-room Airbnb on Rue Banasterie, which was right next to a little square with a few restaurants and a bakery where we ate breakfast every morning.
-Click here to save $35 on your first Airbnb stay.
+Click here to find your next Airbnb.

 Aix-en-Provence is home to a university, so it has the vibe of a bustling college town.
 The city is quite a bit larger than Avignon but is still extremely walkable.

 Getting there: Aix-en-Provence has two train stations: Aix TGV, which serves the high-speed trains and is slightly farther away, and the local Aix Centre station, which is closer to the city center.

 If coming from Avignon, take the train from Avignon Centre to Aix TGV, and then catch a bus straight into the city center.
 You can buy your bus ticket directly from the driver, and the ride is about 30 minutes, with wifi available onboard.